 Are you new to Lightroom and editing is still slow going?
 Give our preset collections a try.
 They are designed to help you edit faster so you can spend less time on a computer and more time behind the camera.

-Each of the preset collections at Pretty Presets has some variation of a color pop preset, but here are a few of my favorites:
+Many of the preset collections at Pretty Presets has some variation of a color pop preset, but here are a few of my favorites: